saidatascience2023/AI-Portfolio-Guided-Project/Classification Projects/Customer Churn Project/readme.md

 The model is good at identifying non-churners (TN = 887) and a decent number of churners (TP = 217).
 However, there are 149 false alarms (FP) and 156 misses (FN), which could be improved with further model tuning or better features.

+**Business Takeaway**
+Your model can help proactively retain 217 churn-prone customers.
+But, improving recall for churn would make it more useful for reducing actual customer loss.

 ### Technologies Used

 1. Python